EP2 (Yaeji EP)

 EP2 is the second extended play by Korean-American electronic musician Kathy Yaeji Lee, known by her stage name as Yaeji.
-It was released on November 3, 2017 by the label Godmode, and produced by Lee with Godmode founder Nick Silvester.
+It was released on November 3, 2017 by the label Godmode, and produced by Lee with Godmode founder Nick Sylvester.
 A trap and house record, it features a cover of the song "Passionfruit" by Canadian rapper Drake.
 Promoted with three singles and two music videos, one of which Lee directed, EP2 garnered favorable reviews from critics and was ranked the best album of the year by Gorilla vs. Bear.
 Commercially, the EP hit No. 5 on Billboard's American Dance/Electronic Album Sales chart.

 Production

 EP2 was produced by Lee and Sylvester.
 The making of each song began with Lee writing the lyrics and coming up with concepts on how the instrumental would be produced in Ableton.
 She then sent her ideas to Sylvester.
 As he said in an interview, "Maybe I'll replace certain parts or rearrange them, or I'll send it back to her and be like, 'I think this could be better.'"
 Once the songs' conception was completed, the two went to Godmode's Los Angeles studio to record their final versions.